Shabari-K-S/Encryption_-_Decryption_With_Python/README.md

 # Encryption_-_Decryption_With_Python

-This code is help to make you chat veri privacy.
+This code is help to make you chat very privacy.
 Use any password to encrypt or decrypt your message.

 to install this command to install it in android:-